islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 ```

 ### Step 4 - Vue.js
-To get a message that notifies the user that they will soon be getting an email after they click the button, I originally started off using [django's messages framework](https://docs.djangoproject.com/en/1.11/ref/contrib/messages/) but I was having issues when I requested multiple exports showing muliple messages so I needed something more dynamic for the task.
-I ended up using vue.js in the app.js file.
+To get a message that notifies the user that they will soon be getting an email after they click the button.
+I originally started off using [Django's messages framework](https://docs.djangoproject.com/en/1.11/ref/contrib/messages/) but I was having issues when I requested multiple exports showing multiple messages.
+I needed something more dynamic for the task.
+I ended up using [vue.js](https://vuejs.org/) in the app.js file.

 ```javascript
 function submitExport(e) {